-The full range of databases available at QUB can be found in the Databases A-Z list, but note this list will contain journal and e-book databases in addition to bibliographic databases; bibliographic databases are the best way to find articles on a topic as they search across a wide range of journals.
+The full range of databases available at QUB can be found in the Databases A-Z list, but note that this list will contain journal and e-book databases as well as bibliographic databases; bibliographic databases are the best way to find articles on a topic as they search across a wide range of journals.

 Where QUB has a subscription to the e-journal, you will be able to link through to the full text from the database, but please note that you will not get the full text for all records retrieved in a bibliographic database search.